Forex brokers, crypto platforms, and CFD brokers have something in common, they all make money by lending capital to traders through leverage.

 This is the main reason why brokers provide leverage and you can see how these numbers quickly add up when thousands of traders trade at high ratios.

-Do brokers ever lose money on leverage?
+Do brokers ever lose money?

 Yes, sometimes they do, but only Market Maker brokers.